 Instead of colonists, Queen Elizabeth I sent pirates like Sir Francis Drake to raid Spanish settlements and their annual shipments of American bullion.
 Although Drake expected the colony to be full of riches, he instead discovered a fledgling settlement easily overwhelmed by his force of about 1, men.
 Founded in , the French colony of Louisiana encompassed the Mississippi River valley, a vast territory stretching from the Gulf of Mexico to the Great Lakes.
 Louisiana linked French colonies in Canada and the Caribbean and blocked British colonies on the East Coast from expanding westward.

 As a result, the French considered Louisiana essential to the prosperity and security of their North American empire.
 As part of its campaign to lure French investors and colonists, the company commissioned Nicolas de Fer to create a map of the territory and its natural resources.
 Interest in the Louisiana territory did not die with the Mississippi Bubble.

 Measuring over four feet tall and six feet wide, the map represented North America in extraordinary detail and buttressed British claims to land west of the Appalachian Mountains.
 Boazio filled his map with action, including soldiers marching in formation against the enemy, ships going up in flames, and herds of cattle making their way into the countryside.

-What story do these images tell?
+go to site What story do these images tell?
 What messages do you think Boazio wanted his map to convey?
 How do you think de Fer tailored his map to suit the needs of his patron and audience?
 What features of the map might have lured colonists and investors to Louisiana?
 What kind of message do you think the board intended to communicate to British colonists?

 How do the empires these maps depict—Spanish, French, British—compare?
 What kinds of information about North America does each map seem to emphasize?
 How do the maps incorporate or exclude rival empires?